joelchan/notes/content/C- Incrementally processing notes is a key user behavior to promote synthesis.md

 [[C- Synthesis is supported by Active Reading]], and one method of active reading is the act of [progressive summarization](https://fortelabs.co/blog/progressive-summarization-a-practical-technique-for-designing-discoverable-notes/) (as coined by [[P- Tiago Forte]]).

-Tools like [[Extended Universe/Tools for Thought Examples/Readwise|Readwise]], [[LiquidText]], and [[Hypothesis]] promote this act within their via annotations, highlighting, and focused views to gradually process notes.
+Tools like [[Readwise|Readwise]], [[LiquidText]], and [[Hypothesis]] promote this act within their via annotations, highlighting, and focused views to gradually process notes.
 This is an area where [[C- It will be important to capture the potential energy of information consumption]], as other individuals can help process notes while they are reading.

 Tools alone do not enable incremental processing, though.
 This has led the PKM community to reference routines and [algorithms for thought](https://www.cortexfutura.com/getting-started-algorithms-of-thought/) in order to turn ideas into synthesized knowledge. [[C- Multiplicity is necessary for synthesis]].